Cobrastyle: Critical reception

 Daniel Rivera of PopMatters called Robyn's version "a damn near perfect Teddy Bears cover (easily surpassing the original)", while LA Music Blog thought the song was "futuristic and brilliant".
 Robyn's cover version was listed as number 61 on Rolling Stone's list of the 100 Best Songs of 2008, who praised the song's "blast of freezy-cool electro that oozes sass."

 The New Yorker described "Cobrastyle" as a "fast, chattering electronic track that runs at a punk tempo, except for the moments when it drops in fragments of dancehall rhythms", feeling that Robyn's lyrical delivery was "a mash of language from everywhere and nowhere, and sound decidedly un-Swedish".
 Stephen M. Deusner of Pitchfork felt her delivery was Robyn "playfully [turning] Mad Cobra's Jamaican patois into a dance nursery rhyme".
 Prefix Magazine felt that the lyrics of "Cobrastyle" and Robyn in general were "wonderfully dumb throughout...Robyn clearly has a fondness for big empty pop that sounds good but says little", feeling that "it takes a hardened soul to withstand the charms of an album" with lyrics such as "Cobrastyle"'s.

 In a mixed review by for GayCalgary Magazine, Rob Diaz-Marino found "Cobrastyle" melodically likable, but "felt like something was being held back".

 Music videos

 Two music videos were produced for "Cobrastyle".
 The first was released on 25 April 2008 as a viral video, and features Robyn and Perez Hilton (among others) playing strip poker.
 The second was released on 10 October 2008.
 The video shows Robyn and other musicians dressed in white and set against a white background.
 As the band performs, graffiti artists cover the scene in paint.

+Usage in media

+In 2023, Charli XCX used an interpolation of "Cobrastyle" in her song "Speed Drive" for Barbie the Album.